mlibrary/design-system-docs/src/pages/content-pages/word-list.md

 ## Pick up, pickup

-When used as a noun or adjective, use **pickup**: *S*hapiro Library is a contactless pickup location.
+When used as a noun or adjective, use **pickup**: Shapiro Library is a pickup location.

 When used as a verb, use **pick up**: *You can go to* Shapiro to pick up your books.